 What I took back from the Birmingham event organised by FutureGov.

-Speakers list with links to their twitter account at the end.
-Adding only their initials in the text.
+Note: there is a speakers list with links to their twitter account at the end.
+I’m only using their initials in the text.

 Business As Usual vs Transformation